giltayar/bilt/docs/design.md

 Properties: repo + commithash + build tree

 1. If not a re-run, write build tree status to DB (i.e. no jobs have started)
+1. Otherwise write to the status which jobs are built.
-1. Dispatch jobs that have no parents that are not yet built
+1. Dispatch jobs that have no parents that are not yet built (or stop some due to failure)
 1. Add event handler to dispatch this job when any of the jobs are finished

+## Job Dispatching

+* What is a job?
+* How is it dispatched?
+* How is it run?